-After WW2 a political and academic reaction to the horrendous events of the Holocaust but also the Germanic historians, who had supported the Nazi-regime.
+After WW2 a political and academic reaction to the horrendous events of the Holocaust as well as the Germanic – Nazi – historians took place.
 Part of this political stance was a decisive clash between those historians who – despite the events during the war – continued to share the idea that it was possible to talk about “people” and “tribes”; and those who shared the conviction that any identity is always a social construction.
 In wider historiography, the seminal works of Edward W. Said on Orientalism (1978), and Benedict Anderson on “Imagined Communities” in 1983 came to represent a watershed in the academic understanding of how “identities” come about.
-Parallel to this, anthropologists entered the fray with more reflective, albeit just as fiendish vigour (see below).
+Parallel to this, anthropologists entered the fray with a more reflective, albeit just as fiendish vigour (see below).

-In all this, Late Antiquity came to play a significant crucible in which to study the “mechanics” of such processes.
-The background was the need to clear the history of Late Antiquity from the cobwebs left by the Nazified historians of the Third Reich.
+In all this, Late Antiquity came to play the part as a significant crucible in which to study the “mechanics” of such processes.
+The background was the need to clear the history of Late Antiquity from the cobwebs left by the Nazified historians and archaeologists of the Third Reich.
 Soon, also, it came about that a new and vigorous engagement with the preserved written sources had to be supplemented with the studies of theology, archaeology and art history.
 Lately, the new understanding of the climatic changes following the Roman optimum ca. 100 BC – AD 200, have also led to new insights.
+Finally, recent studies of Scandinavian Iron Age points to the role of law.

 Core of Tradition